 There are machines able to produce crowns in a single visit, but at McCulloch-Wilson Dental, we believe the strongest, longest lasting crowns are fabricated in our trusted laboratories.
-With the assistance of a CBCT Scanner, we can obtain accurate digital impressions without the need for you to bite into messy materials.
+With the assistance of 3D technology like our Shape® Trios Intraoral Scanner or our CBCT Scanner, we can obtain accurate digital impressions without the need for you to bite into messy materials.

 Though you’ll need to revisit us after the placement of a temporary crown, we think your completed permanent crown will be well worth the wait.
 It will look and feel natural, secure, and comfortable in your mouth.